larammerce/docs/8.x/core-concepts/cruds.md

 ```

-Run the following command in the terminal to create the modified table:
+Run the following command in the terminal to create the desired table:

 ```bash
 php artisan migrate